PERRY’S STORY

 The Coast Guard was notified.
 One of the largest searches in the history of the United States Coast Guard ensued.

-The whole thing played out on national news and social media.
-So many people were praying and searching for the boys.
 In the end, neither of the boys was ever found, and exactly what happened at sea that day remains unclear.

 I dove headfirst into the depths of grief, stumbling around in the dark, but always holding onto this little spark of hope.